sdunlap-afit/aceics/08_ladder_logic.md

 <img src="./img/ladderlogic9.png" width="500">
 </div><br/>

-**TIP: In the simulations, the addressed for the Inputs and Outputs are shown next to the buttons/indicators.**
+**TIP: In the various simulations, the addresses for the Inputs and Outputs are shown next to the buttons/indicators.**

 <div align="center">
 <img src="./img/iotest1.png" width="500">